sassoftware/esp-kubernetes/README.md

 **Important:** If you want to deploy SAS ESP with other SAS products, do *not* use the tools in this repository.

-Before you proceed, decide which of these deployment approach you intend to take.
+Before you proceed, decide which of these deployment approaches you intend to take.
 Carefully read the associated prerequisites for your chosen approach before editing any file or running any script.

 ## Before You Start